Boondock-Echo/scanner-controller/README.md

 - **Keypad**: Input numeric values and commands using a keypad.
 - **Rotary Knob**: Simulate a rotary knob for navigation and selection.
 - **Port Detection**: Automatically detect and connect to supported scanner models via serial ports.
+- **Scanning Control**: Start or stop scanning directly from the interface and access Close Call operations.

 ## Supported Scanner Models